Ride Out The Recession With These Dividend Kings

 Proctor & Gamble (NYSE: PG) is no bargain trading at 23X its earnings but it is slightly cheaper than Hormel and Colgate while paying the highest dividend of the lot.
 Proctor & Gamble is yielding about 2.75% at the current price point and has been increasing for the last 65 years.
 The payout ratio is also the highest at 60% but even at this level, we view the payout as incredibly safe.
 Based on the cash flow, balance sheet, and earnings outlook we see no reason why the company cant sustain a few more increases at the 5% pace it has held over the last few years.

 MarketBeat keeps track of Wall Street's top-rated and best performing research analysts and the stocks they recommend to their clients on a daily basis.
-MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Colgate-Palmolive wasn't on the list.
+MarketBeat has identified the five stocks that top analysts are quietly whispering to their clients to buy now before the broader market catches on... and Procter & Gamble wasn't on the list.

-While Colgate-Palmolive currently has a "Hold" rating among analysts, top-rated analysts believe these five stocks are better buys.
+While Procter & Gamble currently has a "Buy" rating among analysts, top-rated analysts believe these five stocks are better buys.

 View The 5 Stocks Here